PharmGKB/PharmCAT/docs/FAQs.md

 Please review the latest [CPIC SOP for assigning allele function](https://cpicpgx.org/resources/cpic-draft-allele-function-sop/) for further details or any updates on the definitions.

-## How to render PharmCAT outputs into a tabular-formated file
+## How to render PharmCAT outputs into a tabular-formatted file
 PharmCAT is designed to take a single-sample VCF file and generate an individual PGx report in JSON or HTML formats.
-To support data analysis, we provide scripts and examples that render PharmCAT JSON ouputs to tabular-formatted files.
+To support data analysis, we provide scripts and examples that render PharmCAT JSON outputs to tabular-formatted files.
 You can follow the instructions on this [PharmCAT multi-sample analysis page](https://pharmcat.org/technical-docs/multi-sample-analysis) for how to convert PharmCAT JSONs into TSV or CSV files.

 ## Can PharmCAT call _CYP2D6_?
 If you have access to whole genome sequencing (WGS) CRAM/BAM files, we strongly discourage calling CYP2D6 using PharmCAT.
 Please refer to our documentation about [calling CYP2D6](/using/Calling-CYP2D6).